dgkanatsios/AzureContainerInstancesManagement/README.md

 ## Technical details

 This project allows you to manage [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/) using [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and [Event Grid](https://azure.microsoft.com/en-us/services/event-grid/).
 All operations deal with [Container Groups](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-container-groups), which are the top-level resource in Azure Container Instances.
 Each Container Group can have X number of containers, a public IP etc. Most Functions are HTTP-triggered unless otherwise noted.
-Moreover, HTTP-triggered Functions are protected by ['authorization keys'](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook#authorization-keys).
+Moreover, all HTTP-triggered Functions are protected by ['authorization keys'](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook#authorization-keys) apart from the `ACIList` Function, which needs to be anonymous so it can be called by the 'list servers' HTML page.

 - **ACICreate**: Creates a new Azure Container Group.
 Details (container image, volume mounts, resource group, container and container group names) are passed via the POST request.
 - **ACIDelete**: Deletes a Container Group with the specified name at the specified Resource Group (details are again passed in the POST body).